Johnny Rivers

 Johnny Rivers (born John Henry Ramistella; November 7, 1942) is an American musician.
-His repertoire includes pop, folk, blues, and old-time rock 'n' roll.
-Rivers charted during the 1960s and 1970s but remains best known for a string of hit singles between 1964 and 1968, among them "Memphis" (a Chuck Berry cover), "Mountain of Love" (a Harold Dorman cover), "The Seventh Son" (a Willie Mabon cover), "Secret Agent Man", "Poor Side of Town" (a US No. 1), "Baby I Need Your Lovin'" (a 1967 cover of the Four Tops single from 1964), and "Summer Rain".
+He achieved commercial success and popularity throughout the 1960s and 1970s as a singer and guitarist, characterized as a versatile and influential artist.
+Rivers is best known for his 1960s output, having popularized the mid-1960s discotheque scene through his live rock and roll recordings at the Los Angeles nightclub Whisky a Go Go, and later shifting to a more orchestral, soul-oriented sound during the latter half of the decade.
+These developments were reflected by his most notable string of hit singles between 1964 and 1968, many of them covers.
+They include "Memphis", "Mountain of Love", "The Seventh Son", "Secret Agent Man", "Poor Side of Town", "Baby I Need Your Lovin'", and "Summer Rain".
+Rivers had a total of nine top-ten hits and 17 top-forty hits on the US charts from 1964 to 1977.

 Life and career

 Early years

-Rivers was born as John Henry Ramistella in New York City.
-He is of Italian descent.
+Born John Henry Ramistella in New York City to John Ramistella and Annunziata Guaccero, Rivers is of Italian descent.
 His family moved from New York to Baton Rouge, Louisiana.
 Influenced by the distinctive Louisiana musical style, Rivers began playing guitar at age eight, taught by his father and uncle.
-While still in junior high school, he started sitting in with a band called the Rockets, led by Dick Holler, who later wrote a number of hit songs, including "Abraham, Martin and John" and the novelty song "Snoopy vs. the Red Baron".
+While still in junior high school, he started sitting in with a band called the Rockets, led by Dick Holler, who later wrote several hit songs, including "Abraham, Martin and John" and the novelty song "Snoopy vs. the Red Baron".

-Ramistella formed his own band, the Spades, and made his first record at 14, while he was a student at Baton Rouge High School.
+The younger Ramistella formed his own band, the Spades, and made his first record at 14 while he was a student at Baton Rouge High School.
 Some of their music was recorded on the Suede label as early as 1956.

-On a trip to New York City in 1958, Ramistella met Alan Freed, who advised him to change his name to "Johnny Rivers" referencing the Mississippi River that flows through Baton Rouge.
-Freed also helped Rivers gain several recording contracts on the Gone label.
-From March 1958 to March 1959, Johnny Rivers released three records, including "Baby Come Back" (a non-Christmas version of Elvis Presley's "Santa Bring My Baby Back (To Me)"), none of which sold well.
+On a trip to New York City in 1958, John Henry Ramistella met DJ-promoter Alan Freed, who suggested the name change to "Johnny Rivers" referencing the Mississippi River that flows through Baton Rouge.
+Freed also helped the artist then renamed Johnny Rivers to get him signed to recording contracts with the Gone record label.
+Between March 1958 and March 1959, Johnny Rivers released three records, including "Baby Come Back" (a non-Christmas version of Elvis Presley's "Santa Bring My Baby Back (To Me)"), none of which sold well.

-Rivers returned to Baton Rouge in 1959, and began playing throughout the American South alongside comedian Brother Dave Gardner.
-One evening in Birmingham, Rivers met Audrey Williams, Hank Williams' first wife.
-She encouraged Rivers to move to Nashville, where he found work as a songwriter and demo singer.
+Rivers returned to Baton Rouge in 1959 and began touring the American South alongside comedian Brother Dave Gardner.
+One evening in Birmingham, Alabama, Rivers met Audrey Williams, Hank Williams's first wife.
+She encouraged Rivers to move to Nashville, Tennessee, where he found work as a songwriter and demo singer.
 Rivers also worked alongside Roger Miller.
-By this time, Rivers had decided he would never make it as a singer, and songwriting became his priority.
+By this time, Rivers had decided he would never make it as a singer and songwriting became his priority.